Gears Documentation

 gearscommand-line tool - Initialize Your Project - Run

-run gears authto connect to Gears - Create Documentation - Run
+gears authto connect to Gears - Hydrate Agent Context - Run

-run gears sync pushandrun gears sync pullto sync your files
+gears sync pushandgears sync pullto sync your files

 Working with AI Agents